miketeachman/micropython-i2s-examples/README.md

 The examples are supported on 3 ports:  STM32, ESP32, RP2.

 To use I2S with MicroPython on the Pyboards, ESP32, and Raspberry Pi Pico you will need to install a version of MicroPython firmware that supports I2S.
 For these ports, I2S is supported in the v1.18 release and all nightly builds.

 There is also a PR to support I2S on the MIMXRT port, https://github.com/micropython/micropython/pull/8322

 The I2S feature is currently in a Technology Preview phase and may undergo changes as feedback is received from users.

 #### Development Boards Tested
+  * stm32 port:
     * Pyboard D SF2W
     * Pyboard V1.1
+  * esp32 port:
     * Adafruit Huzzah Feather ESP32 with external SD card
     * Lolin D32 Pro
     * Lolin D32 with external SD card
     * TinyPico with external SD card
+  * rp2 port:
     * Raspberry Pi Pico
+  * mimxrt port:
     * Teensy 4.1

 #### I2S Microphone Boards Tested
  * INMP441 microphone module available on ebay, aliexpress, amazon